How to Coordinate a Donor Advised Fund and Your Equity Compensation

 Tax Deduction For Charity $1,000,000 $785,800

-Example Tax Rate: 20% Long-term federal capital gains plus the 3.8% surtax for medicare net investment income
+Example Tax Rate: 20% Long-term federal capital gains plus the 3.8% surtax for medicare net investment income.
+Tax deductions for charitable contributions may be limited by your adjusted gross income (AGI).

 As you can see in our example, there is a significant difference between both the total donation available to charity and the tax deduction.
 If you donate the stock directly, you avoid a capital gains tax of $214,200 and the DAF receives the full market value of the stock, or $1,000,000.
 If you sell the stock and donate cash, you’ll increase your tax bill by $214,200 and the charity will receive less than the $1,000,0000 (assuming you reduce the available amount by the tax due).
 In our example, $785,800.